Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Case Study

 \subsection{Varying network link weights}

 So far, we have maintained the weights of the network links at $w_n=1.0$, which means that the state-to-state probabilities have been $p_N=1.0$ at the network level.
 In practice, this means that if the attacker has sufficient skills or other resources (the amount represented by "exploitability"), the attack is always successful.
-In the attack mitigation and node monitoring scenarios, we only made changes to the relevant attack vector weights as both scenarios only affected the exploitability of the known vulnerabilities of the services.
+In the attack mitigation and node monitoring scenarios, we only made changes to the relevant vulnerability weights as both scenarios only affected the exploitability of the known vulnerabilities of the services.
 In the present scenario, we demonstrate how the metrics behave if the underlying weights of the network link weights ($w_n$) are varied.
-In real-life use cases, this could be analogous to, for example, adding monitoring of suspicious activity to the entire network, or just simply decreasing network connectivity.
+In real-life use cases, this could be analogous to, for example, adding monitoring of suspicious activity to the entire network.

-We perform a series of calculations, each after setting all network link weights to a fixed value that we vary between runs ($w_n\in\{0.2,0.4,0.6,0.8,1.0\}$).
-The network graph with newly set link weights is combined with the attack graph, and the overall state-to-state probabilities are calculated.
-Since link weights only affect node-to-node traffic, the probability of successful exploitation of an attack vector is unaffected when the $w_n$ is decreased if the source and target states of an attack vector are in the same node.
-If, however, they are not, the more node-to-node hops there are between the states, the more the possibility of a successful exploitation decreases due to the $p_N$ in Eq.~\ref{eq:prob_ovr} being dependent on the underlying network link weights.
+We performed a series of calculations, each after setting all network link weights to a fixed uniform value $w_{n} \in \{0.2, 0.4, 0.6, 0.8, 1.0\}$, to systematically sweep the full probability range.
+The network graph with newly set link weights was combined with the attack graph, and the overall state-to-state probabilities were calculated.
+Since link weights only affect node-to-node traffic, the probability of successful exploitation of a vulnerability is unaffected when the $w_n$ is decreased if the source and target states of a vulnerability are in the same node.
+If, however, they are not, the more node-to-node hops there are between the states, the more the possibility of a successful exploitation decreases due to the $p_N$ in~\eqref{eq:prob_ovr} being dependent on the underlying network link weights.
 In addition, the fewer possible paths through the network between states, the smaller $p_N$ is.
 Therefore, in theory, low network link weights favor attack paths that have fewer node-to-node hops and more possible paths between the attack states, but this is not always evident from our results, as our metrics do not focus on individual attack paths.